-This switch is installed only if the optional battery is included with the system.
-This switch connects (or disconnects) the battery from other circuits within the 6300.
+This switch is installed only if an internal battery is included.
+This switch connects (or disconnects) the internal battery from other circuits within the 6200.
 If AC power is not available, turning this switch On allows the unit to operate on internal-battery power.